hashicorp/terraform-enterprise-helm/README.md

      --wait \
      --namespace <namespace>

-To override values in a chart, use either the '--values' flag and pass in a file or use the '--set' flag and pass configuration from the command line, to force string values, use '--set-string'.
-You can use '--set-file' to set individual values from a file when the value itself is too long for the command line or is dynamically generated.
-If a namespace is set, make sure to use the -n flag along with the name of the namespace.
+To override values in a chart, use either the `--values` flag and pass in a file or use the `--set` flag and pass configuration from the command line, to force string values, use `--set-string`.
+You can use `--set-file` to set individual values from a file when the value itself is too long for the command line or is dynamically generated.
+If a namespace is set, make sure to use the `-n` flag along with the name of the namespace.

-    helm upgrade -f values.yaml -f override.yaml terraform-enterprise /path/to/charts -n <NAMESPACE>
+    helm upgrade -f values.yaml -f override.yaml terraform-enterprise -n <NAMESPACE>

 Helm also dded a new flag to their cli: `--atomic`.
 This flag will automatically run a helm rollback if your upgrade fails.